theam/aday-ondemand-loop/docs/guide/content/user_guide/uploading_files.md

 **Zenodo** accepts:

+- **Zenodo URL**
+  Stores only the base address of the repository.
+Use this as a starting point for creating or linking a draft deposition.

+- **Record URL**
+  Use a published record URL as the starting point.
+From the record's details, the system will let you create a new draft version to upload files to—uploads go into the draft, not the already-published version.

 - **Deposition URL**
-  Must be a draft deposition.
-Files are uploaded directly to the specified record.
+  Must be an existing draft deposition.
+Files are uploaded directly to this dataset.

 !!! warning